vparihar01/vparihar01.github.io/_posts/2013-10-27-MongoDB-Scalability-and-High-Availabiltity-with-Replica-Sets.md

 * Advantaged of *Replica Set* vs *Master/Slave*
 * How to set up replica set on Production Demo

-Below is the **presentation** on **MongoDb** scalability and high availability with Replica-Set which is covered in this meetup by me, it is short and covered a lot of enlightened point which is really helpful for the people who are novice in MongoBb.
+Below is the **presentation** on **MongoDb** scalability and high availability with Replica-Set which is covered in MongoDB meetup by me, it is short and covered a lot of enlightened point which is really helpful for the people who are novice in MongoBb.
 {% slideshare 27617066 %}

-##### Below is the session recorded video:
+##### Below is  recorded session video:
 {% youtube PSdru23y4hk 500 400 %}

 During the session I tried to explain:”**Setting up replica set on production environment**” through a video demo.
 Explanation gathered 3 instances which already have Mongo installed.